-Ireland and the United States belong to a number of the same international organizations, including the United Nations, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
-Ireland is also a member of the North Atlantic Treaty Organization's (NATO) Partnership for Peace program.
+Ireland and the United States belong to a number of the same international organizations, including the United Nations, the Organization for Security and Cooperation in Europe (OSCE), the Organization for Economic Cooperation and Development (OECD), the International Monetary Fund (IMF), World Bank, and World Trade Organization (WTO).
+Ireland also is a member of the North Atlantic Treaty Organization's (NATO) Partnership for Peace (PfP) program.

 More information about Ireland is available from the Department of State and other sources, some of which are listed here:

 Department of State Ireland Page

 International Religious Freedom Reports

 Narcotics Control Reports

 Export.gov International Offices Page